-‘Discriminatory against single men, married women’: Plea in Delhi HC challenges surrogacy law
+Surrogacy law is discriminatory against single men, married women, says plea in Delhi High Court

 Some provisions violated the right to equality before law and the right to life and personal liberty, the petitioners said.